mcgnly/DeveloperDocumentation/Android/LoginSequence.md

     </menu>

-The first new attribute loads android tools, and in the second we indicate that it should run in "the Context" of the Activity we had defined.
+The first new attribute loads android tools, and in the second we indicate that it should run in "the Context" of the Activity we have defined.

 Now we can add the content to the menu.